10 Best Practices to Create Survey Invitation Emails

 be sure to send a follow-up email to those who took your survey.

 Sometimes you need to create a longer questionnaire with more than 20 questions.
+When long surveys are a must?
+For educational programs, like online course platforms, for those who host webinars and conferences, and for those who conduct investigations, like Litmus.
 In this case…

 3. Mention how long the survey might take your customers